bartkozik/Lajka-Corp.-Billing-App/README.md

 # Lajka Corp.
-APP is simple accounting web app designe in Django for Music Label use.
+APP is simple accounting web app designed in Django for music Label use.